-Electric scooters have seen a huge resurgence in popularity over the last year or so, both with kids and adults, who've discovered they can be a surprisingly convenient way to shave some time off the morning commute.
+Electric scooters have seen a huge resurgence in popularity over the last couple of years, both with kids and adults, who've discovered they can be a surprisingly convenient and fun way to shave some time off the morning commute.
 With social distancing in place in many countries worldwide, more people than ever are looking for an eco-friendly alternative to driving or using public transport.

 They're a big purchase though, and you probably don't know exactly what to look for from a scooter, so we've picked out some of the best on the market, breaking down the features and specs that you need to think about before you buy.

 Are electric scooters legal in the UK?